FliprClassroom/Frontend/README.md

-Access to the website at knights-classroom.netlify.app To start frontend run these code in order
+Access to the website at this [link](knights-classroom.netlify.app) To start frontend run these code in order

 1. `yarn` - To install all dependencies